wp-plugins/robo-gallery/readme.txt

 = How to make gallery thumbnails with rounded corners? =

 In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

-= How to change amount of images loading on gallery page? =

-In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

 = Is it possible to create target blank links? =